mashkax7/create-your-own-adventure/english/luke-skywalker/starwars7/duh.md

 "Did you not watch Star Wars: The Force Awakens?
-I thought it was pretty clear."
+I thought it was pretty clear.
+Or maybe not."